splunk/splunk-tableau-wdc/README.md

   * Splunk Management port 8089 enables SSL by default and encouraged for use.
 If enabled a valid SSL Certificate must be employed before deploying your connector.
 [Appendix B](#enable-valid-ssl-certificate-on-splunk-management-port-8089)
   * If you want to use token based authentication, please consult the [following](https://docs.splunk.com/Documentation/Splunk/latest/Security/UseAuthTokens).
 To set the token to not expire,  you can leave the expiration box in the Splunk UI blank.

+> **Data Flow**:  `Splunk (Port: 8089) <--> Tableau Server/Desktop`

+Though data flows directly from Splunk to Tableau, note that Tableau Server/Desktop should be able to accesss hosted WDC Connector in order to invoke the connectivity

 #### Configuring and Testing Splunk Tableau WDC